 Mental Health Support

-The COVID-19 outbreak may cause individuals to experience stress that can be overwhelming.
+The COVID-19 pandemic and its impacts may cause individuals to experience stress that can be overwhelming.
 Stress can manifest in various forms, including:

 - feeling overwhelmed or sad